JOBP1/fedora-network-configuration/05_Network_Troubleshooting.md

 7.Start and Enable NFS
 sudo systemctl enable --now nfs-server sudo exportfs -r
-"NFS service was actively running and enabled based on th command 'sudo systemctl status nfs-server' ."
+"NFS service was actively running and enabled based on the command 'sudo systemctl status nfs-server' ."

-Starting and enabling the service was a success
+"Starting and enabling the service was a success".

-8.Install vsftpd
-sudo dnf install vsftpd -y
+8.IOpening Firewall Ports
+"Since NFS uses some default ports such as 11(rpcbind) and 2049(NFS), I had to access these ports by using the below commands on the terminal". sudo firewall-cmd --permanent --xone=public --add-service=nfs      "Learnt that it opens all required ports for NFSv3 and NFSv4 file sharing". sudo firewall-cmd --permanent --xone=public --add-service=mountd      "Learnt that it handles mount requests from clients." sudo firewall-cmd --permanent --xone=public --add-service=rpc-bind      "Learnt that this opens the ports for rpcbind, which maps NFS services to dynamic ports".

-sudo systemctl enable --now vsftpd sudo firewall-cmd --add-service=ftp --permanent sudo firewall-cmd --reload
+sudo firewall-cmd --add-service=ftp --permanent sudo firewall-cmd --reload
-The enabling service was a success
+"The enabling service was a success"

+Export the NFS Shares
+sudo exportfs -arv
+"Exported successfully".

+Set Appropriate Permissions
+sudo chmod -R 755 /centora      "Learnt that this changed permissions on my folder /centora including everything inside it — because of the -R (recursive) option, meaning that the file was readable and accessible to all other users but I as the owner had therights to write".

 9.Testing File Sharing
 \\192.168.1.100\ShareName